 We couldn't let our news item on the passing of Denis Ritchie be the last word, so here is an old song that many of you will know but somehow now it has a deeper meaning.

 The song "Write in C" is an adaptation of the song "Let It Be" by The Beatles.
 It appeared around 1987 and it has been evolving ever since.
-This particular, strange, rendition accompanies a poem by Denis Ritchie on the screen.
+This article used to feature a strange, rendition accompanying a poem by Denis Ritchie but this appears no longer to be available.

 There are so many good lines but we can't help but quote: